ChrisZape/ChrisZape/README.md

-- 👋 Hi, I’m @ChrisZape from Brazil.
+- 👋 Hi, I’m @ChrisZape (Chris) from Brazil.
 - 👀 I’m interested in Open5GS and 5G and Beyond 5G.
 - 🌱 I’m currently learning about 5G, B5G and 6G.
 - 💞️ I’m looking to collaborate on Open5GS.
-- 📫 How to reach me .... here
+- 📫 How to reach me ... here
 - 😄 Pronouns: her/she
 - ⚡ Fun fact: :-)